 When looking for the right lender, consider the loan range of the product and interest and comparison rate.
 Also, review the repayment amount and loan-to-value-ratio (LVR), as well as fees.
 These will help you figure out which lender suits your purposes.

 There are hundreds of home loans on the market at any given time.
 So, wading your way through these is a little daunting.
-But, to help you narrow down your selection, we’ve pulled four of the best investor home loans out of the mix.
+But, to help you narrow down your selection, we’ve pulled four of the best investor home loans on our panel out of the mix.
 These loans show you what is on offer and how little you can pay with the current rates.

 - Rates – as of 6th October 2017